aaronmallen/activeinteractor/README.md

 ##### Validation Callbacks

-We can do work before an interactor's context is validated with the `before_context_validation` method:
+We can do work before an interactor's context is validated with the `.before_context_validation` method:

 ```ruby
 class MyInteractorContext < ActiveInteractor::Context::Base